godspeedsystems/gs-documentation/docs/microservices-framework/databases/SQLite.md

 sqlite.prisma
 ```
 datasource db {
-  provider = "sqlite"
+  provider= "sqlite"
   url  = "file:./testing.db"  # target files from the project root
   or
   url  = "file:/Users/john/testing.db"   # target files from any other place in your file system
 }
 ```